near/docs/docs/tokens/token-custody.md

 ### Importing accounts from other wallets

 NEAR Wallet supports importing existing accounts from other wallets.
+Currently only for accounts that have non zero balance.
+If you just created an account and have 0 balance on it - you must first fund it via transfer from another account / exchange.

 1. Open https://wallet.near.org/recover-seed-phrase
 3. Enter seed phrase you have from another wallet